peterfarrar/principles-of-management-notes/notes_ch_02.md

 Reactive decision-making is faster.
 Experience can lead to decent reactive decision making.
 But reactive decision-making is not well thought out.
 Reflective decision-making takes longer.
 It is used for complex situations.
 It processes information logically, analytically, and methodically.
 Although emotions can have a negative impact on decision making, they shouldn't be ignored.
-Managers must observe and understand their emotional responses when making decisions. **Emotional Intelligence** is that ability to recognize, understand, and pay attention to both one's own emotions (self-awareness) and the emotions of others(empathy), to self-regulate one's emotions, and to have the social skills to manage the emotioal part of
+Managers must observe and understand their emotional responses when making decisions. **Emotional Intelligence** is that ability to recognize, understand, and pay attention to both one's own emotions (self-awareness) and the emotions of others(empathy), to self-regulate one's emotions, and to have the social skills to manage the emotioal part of relationships.

 1. Explain the two systems used by the brain in decision-making.
 The brain has two systems of decision-making, reactive and reflexive.